 FRAMING YOUR SHOT

 Including a natural frame in your image can add depth to the photograph and anchor your main subject.

 STEADY AS SHE GOES

 Once the sun goes down it is time to pull out the tripod.
 You are now entering the territory of slower shutter speeds.
-My Olympus cameras have excellent image stabilization capabilities and can cope with being hand-held at speeds as slow as 1/2 second.
+My OM SYSTEM cameras have excellent image stabilization capabilities and can cope with being hand-held at speeds as slow as 1/2 second or longer.
 I trust my camera to deliver good results hand held, but the real reason I use the tripod is to force me to slow down and focus on composition.
 That's what really matters.